turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

     * During this check in, you will discuss with your project manager what the expectations are for your final demo on Friday
     * You can also use this check in as an opportunity to ask any questions and get help for the final few days of the project.

+* Check In 3
+    * Review of near-final work, check for MVP
+    * Discuss presentation details

 ## GitHub

 * Commit Frequently